Toni Preckwinkle: Chicago City Council (1991–2010)

+1991 election

 In 1991, Preckwinkle and four others challenged Evans for the 4th ward alderman's position.
 In the first round of voting on February 26, 1991, she won nearly one-third popular vote in the ward by winning 20 of 58 precincts (all in the Hyde Park-Kenwood community).
 Evans and Preckwinkle again advanced to a runoff election, as they had in 1983.
 This time the majority of the eliminated candidates endorsed Preckwinkle.
 On April 2, 1991, Preckwinkle performed better in the northern part of the ward and was elected by a 109-vote margin, defeating the 17-year incumbent alderman Evans.